infinum/qa-handbook/Knowledge/API - Basics.md

 Let's dissect that quickly.

-- Server-side = if I am a mobile app, I am a client, so the API is not on my side
+- Server-side - if I am a mobile app, I am a client, so the API is not on my side
-- Web API = we've covered this
+- Web API - we've covered this
-- Endpoints = parts of the API that provide different functions/data
+- Endpoints - parts of the API that provide different functions/data
-- Request/response message system = you request something and get a response back
+- Request/response message system - you request something and get a response back
 - JSON/XML - formats used to structure data in the request or the response
 - HTTP - a popular request/response protocol widely used on the web that describes how requests and responses need to be formatted and executed

 Let's expand our thinking a bit.
-This is how a typical flow would look like if we wanted to fetch all the Pokémon from a certain web API.
+This is how a typical flow would look like if we wanted to fetch all the Pokémon from a certain web API:

 - We would execute a GET HTTP request towards a certain endpoint that delivers Pokémon (e.g. `https://pokeapi.co/api/v2/pokemon`)
 - It would do some magic...